Discover the beauty of the beaches on the eastern Costa del Sol, with some of the most charming coves in the province.

 Cala Torre del Pino

-This long and narrow cove is another that is characterized by a difficult access on foot between cliffs by a steep path, so that it will never be suffering overcrowding.
+This long and narrow cove is another that is characterized by a difficult access on foot between cliffs by a steep path.
+Thus it will never suffer overcrowding.
 We can enjoy clean and crystalline waters for snorkelling and diving in a part of the beach is allowed nudism.
-We recommend you to bring good shoes and everything you need to spend a fantastic day on this beach, as it has no services.
+We recommend to bring good shoes and everything you need to spend a fantastic day on this beach, as it has no services.

 How to get there: https://goo.gl/maps/6VVahbBrgQec9jyt5